MMomoCalc

 The Zimbabwean diaspora in the US is part of a vast global remittance network that is vital to the economy.
 Zimbabwe is effectively multi-currency: most transfers and wallets run in US DOLLARS (EcoCash USD, OneMoney, InnBucks), with the new local ZiG secondary for remittances.
 So a USD send largely lands in USD.
 Mukuru and WorldRemit are established players on this route; Mama Money too.
 Check the receiving currency (USD vs ZiG) and the fees before sending.

-🧾 Doing business on this corridor?
+🧾 Doing business on this route?
 Create a fee-aware invoice

 Bill in USD with the USD equivalent at today's rate, and see the real mobile-money cash-out cost - free, no signup.